valerieding/Happiness-Map-App/README.md

 Mihai and Valerie worked on the backend.
 We pair-programmed the database (with Mihai driving), and pair-programmed unit tests.
 We both contributed to the database API (querying the database for specific requests).
 We pair-programmed the server.
 Mihai worked on form validation.

+Anthony and Mitch worked on the vote submission page.
+Anthony made the UI for vote submission (happiness level and dropdown menu) and form submission via the submit button (vote/index.html, vote.js, vote.css) and wrote unit tests (VoteSpec.js).
+Mitch made the interactive map with Google Maps API (clickMap.html, voteMapSpec.js).

 ### 7.)
 Design changes or unit test changes:

 Map: